 Chemistry Minor

-A chemistry minor is earned by taking CHEM 105 General Chemistry I, CHEM 106 General Chemistry II, CHEM 234/235 Organic Chemistry I, CHEM 334/335 Organic Chemistry II, and CHEM 311 Analytical Chemistry I (total 22 credits) or CHEM 303 Biochemistry and CHEM 320 Introduction to Instrumental Analysis (total 24 credits).
+A chemistry minor is earned by taking CHEM 105 General Chemistry I, CHEM 106 General Chemistry II, CHEM 234/235 Organic Chemistry I, CHEM 334/335 Organic Chemistry II; and either CHEM 311 Analytical Chemistry I (total 22 credits) or CHEM 303 Biochemistry and CHEM 320 Introduction to Instrumental Analysis (total 24 credits).

 Chemistry Major